Noah-Huppert/status-page/README.md

 A CNAME entry exists from status.kscout.io to kscout.github.io/status-page.

-The master branch is served.
+The `docs/` directory in the master branch is served.